sitectl/cuttle/docs/deploy_2fa_secured_bastion.md

   -e "usernames=bobsmith"
 ```

-The `twofa_enabled` variable we set above is a shortcut in the bastion
+_The `twofa_enabled` variable we set above is a shortcut in the bastion
-inventory so that we can easily toggle it on.
+inventory so that we can easily toggle it on and is not how you would normally
+enable 2fa_

 We preload the google authenticator details in the `users` variable in inventory
 and host the files in a directory that only root can read so that users cannot